BxCppDev/bxdecay0/README.rst

 ..

-Times are expressed in seconds and momentum in MeV (sse the *Units* section).
+Times are expressed in seconds and momentum in MeV (see the *Units* section).

 .. end